-COMET works on a range of projects in collaboration with national and international partners:
+COMET staff and scientists work on a wide range or projects in collaboration with national and international partners.
+These include:

-Earthquakes without Frontiers is an international partnership bringing together Earth scientists, social scientists working on community vulnerability in disaster-prone regions, and experts in communicating scientific knowledge to policy makers.
+Earthquakes without Frontiers, led by Cambridge University, is an international partnership bringing together Earth scientists, social scientists working on community vulnerability in disaster-prone regions, and experts in communicating scientific knowledge to policy makers.
 It aims to increase knowledge of earthquake hazards in affected regions and improve resilience.

 FutureVolc, led by the University of Iceland and Icelandic Meteorological Office, is a long-term monitoring experiment looking at geologically active regions of Europe that are prone to natural hazards.
 It is developing the “supersite” concept, integrating space- and ground-based observations to improve monitoring and evaluation of volcanic hazards.

-The project will look at changes in ash composition during an eruption in order to better understand volcanic processes, particularly shedding light on processes of magma ascent and fragmentation in volcanic eruptions.
+By studying changes in ash composition during an eruption, it will help to understand volcanic processes, particularly magma ascent and fragmentation in volcanic eruptions.